 1.5 Units.
+5 lecture hrs/wk.
 Prerequisite: Math 101A or 101X.
-Five lecture hours weekly.

 A continuation of elementary algebra.
 Taken with Math 101A, this course is equivalent to Math 101.
 It is designed for students wishing to take more time learning elementary algebra.
 Topics include polynomials, rational expressions, exponents, roots, radicals, and quadratic equations.